bcochofel/kubernetes-gitops-demo/README.md

 GitOps demo with Flux and Fabrikate

+You can use this [repo](https://github.com/bcochofel/vagrant-kubernetes-cluster) to create your kubernetes cluster.

 # Prerequisites

 You'll need the following binaries on your path:

+- kubernetes cluster
 - helm
 - fab
 - fluxctl